Skip to content

 """Build binary tree"""

-# Initialize hash table, storing in-order elements to indices mapping
+# Initialize hash map, storing the mapping from inorder elements to indices

 inorder_map = {val: i for i, val in enumerate(inorder)}